 Terms Associated with Pump Suction Intake Design

 It is a piping structure that guides the intake of fluid to the pump.
-Bell Mouth width is given by D. Width of bell mouth is calculated as 1.5 to 2 O.D. of the suction pipe.
+Bell Mouth width is given by D. Width of the bell mouth is calculated as 1.5 to 2 O.D. of the suction pipe.

 End Wall Clearance (B)